fakhrip/scripty-script/README.md

 so no matter what you want to do with this, dude cmon **do i look like i care ?** so just do everything, yeah everything, all as you wish...

 **But i will never take any sort of responsibility** of what you do with all these powers on your fingertips that i gave you.

-# THINGS TO ...

-Alright now im out of ideas about what to write here again, so im about to leave, please just dont miss me :v